lienok/lienok/README.md

-- 👋 Hi, I’m @lienok
+- 👋 Hi, I’m @lienok Senior SW Developer.
+- 🌱 I’m currently refreshing Java on Codelity and using it as a backend for an Angular project.
+- 💞️ I’m looking to collaborate on Angular/Java project.
+Topics like Machine learning, Crypto currency, Biometrics would arise my interest.
 - 👀 I’m interested in biohacking improvements of my life.
 I believe in Data from where the new amazing info to improve one's live can come.
-- 🌱 I’m currently learning Python on Codelity and using it as a backend for an Angular project.
-- 💞️ I’m looking to collaborate on Python projects in connection with web development or Machine learning.
 - 📫 How to reach me: lienok@gmail.com or https://www.linkedin.com/in/lenkaweiss/

 <!---